 All women are encouraged to provide their infant with the best nutrition possible by breastfeeding.
 Breastfeeding education is given to all pregnant women so they can make informed decisions about infant feeding.
-Additional breastfeeding education and support are provided by the WIC Breastfeeding Peer Counselors before and after delivery.
+Additional support is provided by the WIC Breastfeeding Peer Counselors before and after delivery.

 Who is eligible for WIC?

-- Pregnant women, who have recently had a baby or who are breastfeeding an infant less than 12 months of age.
+- Postpartum women who have had a baby in the past six months or who are breastfeeding an infant less than 12 months of age

-- Meet local agency income eligibility.
-The gross annual income cannot exceed 185% of the poverty level.
-All Medicaid, Food Stamps, and Work First recipients meet WIC income eligibility.
+- Meet gross annual income that cannot exceed 185% of the poverty level – all Medicaid, SNAP and Work First recipients meet WIC income eligibility

 Referrals to the WIC Program: